fiatconnect/specification/fiatconnect-api.md

 a close eye should be kept on the reusability of this schema by other potential providers.

 KYC validation is not expected to occur before *every* transfer.
-Rather, we expect that KYC validation with a provider will be an infrequent occurence.
+Rather, we expect that KYC validation with a provider will be an infrequent occurrence.
 A user may have to submit KYC details for a particular region before initiating a transfer there, but subsequent transfers in that region will likely reuse the previous KYC.
 One might expect that these details become "stale" after a time and will need to be resubmitted by the end user before initiating further transfers in their region.
 Ultimately, what a provider decides to do with KYC data once it is submitted is an implementation detail and not strictly enforced by the FiatConnect API specification, *except* for requirements on communicating KYC verification statuses to